 Did you know some castles included a building to house doves and pigeons?
-A dovecote or doocot in Scotland was quite a status symbol and right to own one was sometimes limited to nobility.
-A dovecot could be built into an existing structure such as Dovecote Tower at Barnard Castle in County Durham England or a free-standing building like the lectern styled one pictured below at Tantallon Castle in East Lothian Scotland.
-Some dovecotes were frequently beehive shaped, tapering towards a circular opening at the top similar to one at Dirleton Castle located just a few miles from Tantallon Castle.
+A dovecote or doocot in Scotland was quite a status symbol, and the right to own one was sometimes limited to nobility.
+A dovecote could be built into an existing structure, such as Dovecote Tower at Barnard Castle in County Durham, England, or a free-standing building like the lectern-styled one pictured below at Tantallon Castle in East Lothian Scotland.
+Some dovecotes were frequently beehive-shaped, tapering towards a circular opening at the top similar to one at Dirleton Castle, just a few miles from Tantallon Castle.

 A dovecote consisted of numerous pigeonholes or nesting boxes built along interior walls, which provided space for birds to nest in pairs.
-Those at Dirleton and Tantallon were built in the 16th century and contained over 1,000 nesting boxes.
-Given their positioning along exterior walls, central portions of castles were typically empty with the exception of a rotating ladder to climb near the walls to collect eggs and squabs (i.e., young pigeons).
+Those at Dirleton and Tantallon were constructed in the 16th century and contained over 1,000 nesting boxes.
+Given their positioning along exterior walls, central portions of castles were typically empty, except for a rotating ladder to climb near the walls to collect eggs and squabs (i.e., young pigeons).

-Pigeons served an important role at castles during medieval times.
+Pigeons served an essential role during medieval times.
 They were a source of meat and eggs in winter months when other meat sources were much scarcer.
-Moreover, pigeon excrement was utilized to fertilize crops, tan leather, as well as make gunpowder.
+Moreover, pigeon excrement was utilized to fertilize crops, tan leather, and make gunpowder.
 Occasionally, it was added to mortar as a binding substance for application in stone walls.
 However, when pigeons outlived their usefulness or became part of the meal, their feathers were often used to stuff pillows and beds.